We delight in the beauty of the butterfly, but rarely admit the changes it has gone through to achieve that beauty — Maya Angelou

 We’re primarily exposed to phthalates through our diet – from food and beverage packaging.
 They are the price we pay for all those so-called convenience foods and beverages we know we should avoid for our health!
 In 2011, University of Michigan researchers conducted the largest national study to date of both BPA’s and phthalates’ impact on thyroid function.
 They found that when exposed to DEHP, a common phthalate used as a plasticizer, thyroid hormones – free T4, total T3, thyroglobulin, and especially total T4 – all decreased.
 Those with the highest 20 percent of exposure had up to as 10 percent decline in select thyroid hormones!

 These can be difficult to avoid, as they don’t legally have to be labeled on packaging – you’ll only see them labeled as “fragrance,” sometimes.
+The Heavy Metal Burden

-A Heavy Burden: Heavy Metals and Your Thyroid
+Heavy Metals and Your Thyroid

 Heavy metals take a heavy toll on our health, and their harmful effects on the endocrine system, immunity, and brain function have long been known because of problems with infertility, Hashimoto’s, and neurological diseases in factory workers who have been exposed.
 As early as the 1990s, medical journals were reporting on the effects of heavy metals on health.
 They appear to have a particular impact on women’s reproductive function.
 They have an affinity for the pituitary, and when deposited there, which is the relay station for messages to the adrenals, thyroid, and ovaries, communication to all three is interrupted, leading to fertility and other gynecologic problems, thyroid problems and all of the downstream effects on your cholesterol, weight, heart, and brain.